 The strange objects known as watering globes, aqua globes, or watering spikes have come into prominence in recent years, advertised as devices that can keep your potted plants watered for up to two weeks without much effort on your part.

-This kind of controlled watering can be good for some houseplants!
+Using a watering globe is a great, low maintenance alternative to using a watering can for some houseplants!
 But do these beautiful glass plant watering orbs really work?

 Many people find watering globes a good solution when they are away on vacation, but I’m not convinced that they’re necessary.
 So I looked into it and then I ordered some to test for myself.
 Read on to find everything you need to know about these plant accessories.